 Right out of the pack we found our wipes to be slightly too moist, leaving some initial streaks due to the excess fluid on the lens.
 However this does eventually evaporate to leave a clean, streak-free and crystal-clear finish.
 The wipes pick up dust particles effectively, though it’s advisable to first blow away excessive amounts of dust away with a squeezy blower.

-These wipes are also great value, as each works out at around £0.05 when purchased as a box of 200.
+These wipes are also great value when purchased as a box of 200.

 The basic LensPen design has been around for many years and now comes in various sizes to suit lenses from large DSLR optics down to tiny phone camera hardware.
 This NLP-1 variant is the original design, suitable for larger lenses.
 Its standout feature is its 12mm diameter tip.
 This has a slightly concave surface to follow the curvature of your lens’s front element, and is coated in carbon to enable it to remove grease and fingerprints without resorting to a liquid cleaner.